rustkas/rustkas/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+LMS for remembering things for ever [intro](https://www.youtube.com/watch?v=1orVGnbSeyQ)
+- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
+Angular, Nextjs
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...